perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

 {
+   "thumbnail" : null,
    "description" : " Now that Content Management with Bricolage has piqued your interest, you might be wondering what you need to do to install it.
-I'll be the first to admit that installing Bricolage is not trivial, given that it requires several...", "thumbnail" : null,
+I'll be the first to admit that installing Bricolage is not trivial, given that it requires several...", "slug" : "/pub/2004/10/28/bricolage_installation.html", "title" : "Installing Bricolage",
-   "draft" : null,
+   "authors" : [
+      "david-wheeler"
+   ],
    "date" : "2004-10-28T00:00:00-08:00",
-   "slug" : "/pub/2004/10/28/bricolage_installation.html",
-   "title" : "Installing Bricolage",
    "tags" : [
       "bricolage",
       "cms",